Paul Valéry: Biography

-Valéry was born to a Corsican father and Genoese-Istrian mother in Sète, a town on the Mediterranean coast of the Hérault, but he was raised in Montpellier, a larger urban center close by.
+Valéry was born in Sète, a town on the Mediterranean coast of the Hérault, but he was raised in Montpellier, a larger urban center close by.
 After a traditional Roman Catholic education, he studied law at university and then resided in Paris for most of the remainder of his life, where he was, for a while, part of the circle of Stéphane Mallarmé.

-In 1900, he married Jeannine Gobillard, a friend of Stéphane Mallarmé's family, who was also a niece of the painter Berthe Morisot.
-The wedding was a double ceremony in which the bride's cousin, Berthe Morisot's daughter, Julie Manet, married the painter Ernest Rouart.
+In 1900, he married Jeannine Gobillard, a friend of Stéphane Mallarmé's family, a niece of the painter Berthe Morisot.
+The wedding was a double ceremony in which the bride's cousin and Berthe Morisot's daughter, Julie Manet, married the painter Ernest Rouart.
 Valéry and Gobillard had three children: Claude, Agathe and François.

 Valéry served as a juror with Florence Meyer Blumenthal in awarding the Prix Blumenthal, a grant given between 1919 and 1954 to young French painters, sculptors, decorators, engravers, writers, and musicians.

 Though his earliest publications date from his mid-twenties, Valéry did not become a full-time writer until he was fifty.
-Valéry had briefly earned his living at the Ministry of War, before assuming a relatively flexible post as private secretary to the increasingly impaired Edouard Lebey, a former chief executive of the Havas news agency (later renamed "Agence France-Presse").
+He briefly earned a living at the Ministry of War before assuming a relatively flexible post as private secretary to the increasingly impaired Edouard Lebey, a former chief executive of the Havas news agency.
 He held this position for over twenty years, until Lebey's death in 1922.

 In 1920, he began a tumultuous affair with a fellow poet, Catherine Pozzi, which lasted for eight years.

 After his election to the Académie française in 1925, Valéry became a tireless public speaker and intellectual figure in French society, touring Europe and giving lectures on cultural and social issues as well as assuming a number of official positions eagerly offered to him by an admiring French nation.
 He represented France on cultural matters at the League of Nations, and he served on several of its committees, including the sub-committee on Arts and Letters of the Committee on Intellectual Cooperation.
 The English-language collection The Outlook for Intelligence (1989) contains translations of a dozen essays related to these activities.